itzRealDuck/DuckyShell/README.md

 # DuckyShell
-A cli tool written in rust, will be able to use bash scripts and have its own scripts written in rust and sh syntax, currently in alpha stage
+A cli tool written in rust, will be able to use bash scripts and have its own scripts written in rust and also be able to write scripts in bash, currently in alpha stage

 # Installation
 To Install it, First Clone it Like this